sgmurphy/wordpress-plugins/weglot/readme.txt

 With an increase in site visitors and session duration thanks to your multilingual website, you can expect a massive boost to your conversions.
 See why thousands of e-commerce platforms, SaaS firms, marketplaces, corporate websites, and blogs worldwide love Weglot Translate for its multilingual powers.
 [Try it today for free](https://dashboard.weglot.com/register-wordpress)

 ### Why should you have a multilingual website?

 It’s easy to forget all about other languages when setting up your online business!
-With the resources needed to put together a new website, multilingual capabilities are very commonly ignored, as the process to get multiple translations can get complicated and expensive.
+With the resources needed to put together a new website, multilingual capabilities are very commonly ignored, as the process of getting multiple translations can get complicated and expensive.
 But ignoring the importance of being multilingual can be a costly mistake: unlocking the possibility for visitors to read and interact in their own language means you’ll be significantly widening your reach, increasing your chances of business success!

-This is why it’s important to think of ways to cater for more languages: multilingual websites naturally rank in more countries and attract more potential customers.
+This is why it’s important to think of ways to offer translations in more languages: multilingual websites naturally rank in more countries and attract more potential customers.
 Your visitors will also feel like you are significantly more localized by speaking to them in a language they easily understand!

-But how about the cost and headache to set up a proper multilingual website?
+But how about the cost and headache to set up a proper multilingual website offering high quality translations?
 This is where Weglot can make it easy: with a simple way to unlock multilingual capabilities swiftly, your website can go from targeted towards a single language to multilingual in an easy, affordable manner!

 Please note that Weglot is using Cloudfront CDN to display flags images to speed up performance around the world.
 The use of this CDN and of Weglot service is subject to Weglot [terms of service](https://weglot.com/terms/)

+"Using Weglot for translations, it is easy to find content with the required phrase, changes are visible online in real time.
+Weglot is my translation library – finally, no additional files are needed.
+I appreciate the workflow and the intuitive navigation."
+**Joanna Kruszewska, Marketing Assistant – Social Media and Translations, Olympus Cameras**

+### High language support

+Add any of these languages to your website:

+Afrikaans, Akan, Albanian, Amharic, Arabic, Armenian, Assamese, Azerbaijani, Bambara, Bashkir, Basque, Belarusian, Bengali, Bosnian, Brazilian Portuguese, Bulgarian, Burmese, Catalan, Cebuano, Chichewa, Chinese (Simplified and Traditional), Corsican, Croatian, Czech, Danish, Dutch, German, Greek, English, Esperanto, Estonian, Finnish, Fijian, Filipino, French, French Canadian, Western Frisian, Scottish Gaelic, Galician, Georgian, Gujarati, Haitian Creole, Hausa, Hebrew, Hindi, Hmong, Hungarian, Hawaiian, Icelandic, Igbo, Indonesian, Inuktitut, Irish, Italian, Japanese, Javanese, Kannada, Kazakh, Central Khmer, Kinyarwanda, Korean, Kurdish, Kyrgyz, Latin, Luganda, Luxembourgish, Lao, Lithuanian, Latvian, Macedonian, Malagasy, Malay, Malayalam, Maltese, Māori, Mongolian, Marathi, Nepali, Norwegian, Oromo, Pashto, Persian, Polish, Portuguese, Punjabi, Romanian, Russian, Serbian (Latin), Samoan, Serbian (Cyrillic), Sindhi, Sinhalese, Slovak, Slovenian, Shona, Somali, Southern Sotho, Spanish, Sundanese, Swahili, Swedish, Tamil, Tajik, Tagalog, Tahitian, Tatar, Telugu, Thai, Tibetan, Tigrinya, Tongan, Turkish, Turkmen, Ukrainian, Urdu, Uyghur, Uzbek, Vietnamese, Welsh, Xhosa, Yiddish, Yoruba, Zulu

+Don't see your language on the list or want to add a language variation?
+Create a custom language based on templates (British English, Canadian French, etc.) or start from scratch.

 == Installation ==